JPM Global ESG Equity Fund

 Benchmark uses and resemblance

 • The Fund is actively managed.
 The Benchmark is a Performance Comparator and the Fund may bear little resemblance to its Benchmark.
 The Benchmark has been chosen as it reflects the main investment universe and strategy for the Fund.
+The Benchmark will not apply values and norms based screening to implement exclusions that the Investment Manager applies to this Fund.

 The Fund may invest in small capitalisation companies.

-The Fund may invest up to 10% in China A-Shares through the China-Hong Kong Stock Connect Programmes.
+The Fund may invest up to 10% in China A-Shares through the China Hong Kong Stock Connect Programmes.

-Step 2: The identification of sustainable companies is based on fundamental analysis and ongoing engagement with companies to understand how they consider ESG issues and also to try and influence their behaviour and encourage best practice.
-Fundamental analysis is used to better understand sustainability risks and opportunities that may impact a company.
-This analysis is also an important driver behind active company engagement when seeking to positively influence business practices to improve sustainability.
-A core part of this analysis is based on a proprietary ESG framework to assess each company’s exposure to, and performance on, material sustainability issues.
-The framework comprises of:
+Step 2: From the eligible universe, after applying the ESG exclusions, the Fund invests at least 80% of its assets in companies globally with positive ESG characteristics or companies that demonstrate improving ESG characteristics.
+The identification of these companies is based on fundamental analysis and ongoing engagement with select companies to understand how they consider ESG issues and also to try and influence their behaviour and encourage best practice.
+Fundamental analysis is used to better understand ESG risks and opportunities that may impact a company.
+This analysis is also an important driver behind company engagement and stewardship which is used not only to understand how companies consider issues related to ESG but also to try to encourage companies to develop and adopt best practices, for the purpose of enhancing returns.
+Further information on JPMorgan Asset Management's stewardship and engagement with companies, including the Investment Stewardship Report is available at www.jpmorgan.co.uk/investor.

 Step 3: An analysis of the company's fundamental information uses both fundamental and quantitative research and seeks to understand the style characteristics of each company to identify whether it has attractive value, quality, and/or momentum characteristics.

-(Source: KIID, January 2025)
+(Source: KIID, January 2026)

 SDR Labelling:

-Unlabelled with sustainable characteristics
+Unlabelled - promotes sustainable characteristics (has CFD)

 Fund Name SRI Style SDR Labelling Product Region Asset Type Launch Date Last Amended